 Credit unions have called on the Central Bank to loosen lending limits for the sector as they announced plans to significantly ramp up mortgage lending.

 A group of almost 40 credit unions that are part of the Solution Centre, a business support hub for the sector, are entering the mortgage market with up to €400 million available for new loans.
 They say, however, that tight restrictions constrain their ability to offer long-term loans.
+Who knows if this will affect the need for wholesale mortgage lending because a large section of people needing this service might need long term loans only.

 Credit unions are subject to lending restrictions dictating that that only 10 per cent of their loan book can be lent for ten years or more, although the ceiling can be raised to 15 per cent in some instances.